управлять коммутаторами OpenFlow (administer OpenFlow switches)

 that match flows.
 If flows is omitted, all flows in the

 switch are retrieved.
-See Flow Syntax
+See Flow Syntax, below, for the

 syntax of flows.
 The output format is described in Table

-Entry Output
+Entry Output.

-prints flow entries in the same
+By default, ovs-ofctl prints flow entries in the same

 order that the switch sends them, which is unlikely to be

 intuitive or consistent.
-Use --sort
+Use --sort and --rsort to

 control display order.
-The --names
+The --names/--no-names and

-options also affect output formatting.
+--stats/--no-stats options also affect output formatting.

 See the descriptions of these options, under OPTIONS